Monday, June 9, 2025

 In the Kondagaon tehsil of the district, Buddha Deo is worshipped on this particular day, while in the Jagdalpur tehsil, the festivities are observed by taking sweets and gifting new clothes to the members of the family.

-The most important festival in the region is a ten days event in total.
-The tribals celebrate Dassera as a congregation of Devi Maoli, and all her sisters.
-Hundreds of priests bring flower-bedecked local deities to the Danteshwari temple in Jagdalpur, arriving with all pomp and show.
+The most important and longest festival in the region, of which the ten days of Navaratri are celebrated with great fervour.
+The tribals celebrate Dussehra as a congregation of Devi Maoli, and all her sisters.
+Hundreds of priests bring flower-bedecked local deities to the Danteshwari temple in Jagdalpur, the headquarters of Bastar District, arriving with all pomp and show.
+Rath Yatra (Chariot pulling) by devotees accompanied by dance, music, processions and unique rituals can be witnessed during this festivities.
 This festival is believed to have been started, in the 15th century, by Maharaj Purushottam Deo, the fourth Kakatiya ruler.

 Govardhan Pooja